-"quorum."
-On the record date, there were 156,336,210 shares the Annual Meeting.

 A majority of our shares of common stock outstanding as of the of Ciena common stock outstanding.
+Your shares will be "quorum."
+On the record date, there were 153,911,399 shares the Annual Meeting.

-Your shares will be record date must be present at the Annual Meeting in order to counted as present at the Annual Meeting if you either attend hold the meeting and conduct business.
+record date must be present at the Annual Meeting in order to counted as present at the Annual Meeting if you either attend hold the meeting and conduct business.
 This is called a our online Annual Meeting or properly submit your proxy prior to we have elected to provide stockholders access to our proxy materials over the Internet.
 Accordingly, we sent a Notice of Internet Availability of Proxy Materials ("Notice") to all of our stockholders as of the record date.
 The Notice includes instructions on how to access our proxy materials over the Internet and how to request a printed copy of these materials.
 In addition, by following the instructions in the Notice, stockholders may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.